reimagined/resolve/docs/tutorial.md

 ### Display View Model Data on the Client

-Add the following react components to your client application to display shopping list items:
+Add the following React components to your client application to display shopping list items:

 ##### client/components/ShoppingListItem.js: